 How to Make One Pot Vegan Corn Chowder

 Creamy, hearty, cozy, decadent, comfort food: just a few of the words that describe this One Pot Vegan Corn Chowder.
-And making this tasty vegan soup is so quick and easy; it takes just 6 simple steps.
+And making this tasty vegan soup recipe is so quick and easy; it takes just 6 simple steps.
 Check them out below:

-Start by chopping the onions, carrots, celery and potatoes into bite-size pieces.
+Step 1: Start by chopping the onions, carrots, celery and potatoes into bite-size pieces.
 I like to do this first to make the rest of the process easier.

-Season your pot with sea salt, black pepper, red pepper flakes, tarragon and turmeric.
+Step 3: Next, season your pot with sea salt, black pepper, red pepper flakes, tarragon and turmeric.
 Toss until veggies are coated evenly with seasoning.
 Hint: the turmeric is what gives my One Pot Vegan Corn Chowder its rich, golden color, which is most evident in the finished product.
 If you’d like it less golden, cut down on the turmeric.

-Then, add vegetable broth and almond milk and give it a good stir.
+Step 4: Then, add vegetable broth and almond milk and give it a good stir.
 Simmer until heated through.

-Finally, add frozen corn and nutritional yeast (if using) and simmer over medium heat for about 15-20 minutes.
+Step 5: Add frozen corn and nutritional yeast (if using) and simmer over medium heat for about 15-20 minutes.
 DO NOT BRING TO BOIL.

-- The most important thing I learned from making this recipe is to avoid high heat and bringing this vegan soup to a boil.
+- The most important thing I learned from making this vegan soup recipe is to avoid high heat and bringing this vegan soup to a boil.
 I accidentally did and the almond milk seemed to curdle like regular milk.
 Luckily, once you add the roux it will fix it and your soup base will magically return to its creamy, original self.

 - 3 cloves garlic minced